By now, we know that Splash pages are comprised of blocks, containers and elements so let’s take a look at how to add each.

 - Google map

 Your options for adding a container are similar to those for adding a blocks and elements, but the moment at which you add your containers may vary based on your personal preference.
 You may prefer to add your containers and then add/position your elements or your may prefer to add all of your elements and then wrap them in containers.
+Similar to elements, you need Designer Pro access to add new containers.

 To add a container first